 Once enabled, pingbacks are sent automatically when you publish your post, you don't have to do anything.
 To send trackbacks, you will need to find the trackback URL somewhere on the post page you are linking to.
 If you can't find one, try to determine if the site supports pingbacks.
 If it does, you should not send trackbacks as well.
 Copy/paste the trackback URL into the Send Trackbacks field on your Add New Post screen.
 If you don't see this field, go to the screen options and select the Send Trackbacks option.
 Note that selecting this does not send trackbacks, it only displays the field called Send Trackbacks.
 When you publish your post, trackbacks will be sent to the URLs you pasted into the field.
 This field will also show the status of trackbacks and pingbacks on your Edit Post screen.

-If there is someone that wants to send a trackback to your WordPress blog because their blogging software does not support pingbacks, your trackback URL they should insert into their post edit panel is your blog post's permalink with "trackback/" appended to the end.
+If there is someone that wants to send a trackback to your WordPress blog because their blogging software does not support pingbacks, your trackback URL they should insert into their post edit screen is your blog post's permalink with "trackback/" appended to the end.
 If their software supports pingbacks, they do not need to do anything, the process is automatic.

 Comment Moderation is a feature which allows the website owner and author to monitor and control the comments on the different article posts, and can help in tackling comment spam.
 It lets you moderate comments, & you can delete unwanted comments, approve cool comments and make other decisions about the comments.